1 Changing the size of MySQL buffers

 3 + (number of columns + 7) / 8 + (number of char columns) + packed size of numeric columns + length of strings + (number of NULL columns + 7) / 8

 There is a penalty of 6 bytes for each link.
 A dynamic record is linked whenever an update causes an enlargement of the record.
 Each new link will be at least 20 bytes, so the next enlargement will probably go in the same link.
 If not, there will be another link.
-You may check how many links there are withisamchk -ed
+You may check how many links there are withisamchk -ed.
+All links may be removed withisamchk -r.

 -